Hierarchical Side-Tuning for Vision Transformers: Related Work

-$\bullet$ We introduce a novel parameter-efficient transfer learning approach named Hierarchical Side-Tuning (HST), which separates the majority of trainable parameters from the pre-trained model.
-This strategic partitioning enables the creation of a Hierarchical Side Network (HSN), notable for its ability to generate multi-scale features optimized specifically for dense prediction tasks.

-$\bullet$ We enhance our approach by incorporating Meta-Token (MetaT) with input embeddings in Transformer block, which allows us to acquire additional crucial intermediate features.
-Then, we developed Adaptive Feature Bridge (AFB) to facilitate a smooth flow of information injection, and Side blocks within HSN to optimize the integration of multi-scale features and intermediate features extracted from pre-trained backbone, resulting in improved efficiency.

-$\bullet$ We evaluate our HST on several widely used benchmarks, including image classification, object detection, instance segmentation and semantic segmentation.
-The experimental results consistently demonstrated that our HST outperformed the existing PETL methods in all these tasks, showcasing its remarkable adaptability.

-\section{related work}
+\section{Related Work}

-\textbf{Vision Transformer.} Transformers~\citep{vaswani2017attention} have showcased remarkable performance on computer vision tasks.
-ViT~\citep{vit} is the first work to generalize the Transformer to the vision task without much modification.
-Subsequently, inspired by its vast success, numerous vision Transformer models~\citep{swin,lin2023scale,deit,tu2022maxvit,cswin,twins,pvt,crossvit} have been proposed following the pioneering work of ViT.
-The majority of these models progressively grow in size to reach state-of-the-art (SOTA) outcomes and learn the rich representations.
-In such a situation, the pre-trained Transformer models exhibit significant potential for adaptation to diverse domains.
-Adopting these pre-trained Transformer models for downstream tasks can alleviate the training difficulty and lead to the swift attainment of promising results.
-However, addressing the challenge of adapting the pre-trained ViT to downstream tasks in a manner that is both parameter and memory efficient remains a pivotal open issue.
+\paragraph{Vision Transformer} Transformers~\cite{vaswani2017attention} have showcased remarkable performance on Natural Language Processing(NLP) tasks.
+ViT~\cite{vit} is the first work to generalize the Transformer to the vision task without much modification.
+Subsequently, inspired by its vast success, various pre-training methods based on the ViT architecture have emerged, including CLIP~\cite{radford2021learning}, BEIT~\cite{bao2021beit}, MAE~\cite{he2022masked}, and DINO~\cite{caron2021emerging}, among others.
+These methods illustrate that adopting pre-trained Transformer models for downstream tasks can alleviate the training difficulty and lead to the swift attainment of promising results.
+However, as model sizes increase, the need for individualized and comprehensive fine-tuning processes for each downstream task incurs significant computational and memory costs.
+Therefore, addressing the challenge of adapting pre-trained ViT to downstream tasks in a manner that is both parameter and memory efficient remains a critical open issue.